Man shot, seriously wounded by police during standoff in Northeast Washington home is charged with assault, arson

 Police said they were initially called to the home — on a short street between Blair Road NE and New Hampshire Avenue — shortly after noon on Tuesday for a report that a man had shot someone with a BB gun.

-Benedict said the caller described the BB gun as black and having an orange tip, distinguishing it as a nonlethal firearm.
+Benedict said the caller described the BB gun as black and having an orange tip, distinguishing it as a nonlethal weapon.

 He said officers arrived at the home to find Wimbish standing outside with a large knife that resembled a machete.
 Benedict said Wimbish then took another weapon from his waistband that had no orange tip and did not resemble the BB gun that had been described earlier.

 Wimbish went into the home and into the basement, police said.
-Tactical officers were called and they went into house, to the top of the basement stairs, police said.
+Tactical officers were called and went into house, to the top of the basement stairs, police said.

-Benedict said police talked to Wimbish for several hours.
 “We were going to take as long as we needed to bring this situation to a safe conclusion,” the assistant chief said.

-But around 4:30 p.m., police said officers smelled smoke and, given the past issue with fire, Benedict said commanders moved to confront Wimbish.
+But about 4:30 p.m., police said officers smelled smoke and, given the past issue with fire, Benedict said commanders moved to confront Wimbish.

 He said officers went down the stairs and into the basement.
 When an officer turned the corner, Benedict said, Wimbish fired “what appeared to be a firearm.”